Internship Supporting Climate Resilience Initiative

 UNU-CRIS provides a monthly stipend to cover living expenses.
 The amount is adjusted every month according to UNDP scales (approximately 900 Euro per month for internships undertaken in Belgium).
 In case of remote work, the remuneration rate will be adjusted to the home country of the successful applicant.

-If you are interested in participating in this programme you should complete and submit the application form on or before 5 January.
-Please indicate a preferred starting date between mid-January 2022 to start of February, 2022 in your application.
+If you are interested in participating in this programme you should complete and submit the application form on or before 15 May 2022.
+Please indicate a preferred starting date in your application.

 Applicants are required to submit the following documents: